 - Terrorism (18 U.S.C.
 Chapter 113B): When people were injured and killed after homemade bombs exploded at the finish line of the Boston Marathon, the FBI announced it was taking the lead as the primary investigative agency.
 The acts committed were violations of federal laws against terrorism and terrorist threats.

 Choosing the Right Federal Crimes Lawyer

 The attorney you choose to defend you against federal criminal charges must be up to the task.
-Federal cases require a higher level of skill in an attorney along with an in-depth knowledge and practical experience with the federal laws and specialized rules of practice and procedure in federal courts.
+Federal cases require a higher level of skill in an attorney along with in-depth knowledge and practical experience with the federal laws and specialized rules of practice and procedure in federal courts.
 Factors contributing to the need for superior legal representation include:

 - Federal law enforcement agencies: Law enforcement organizations investigating violations of federal criminal laws are well-funded agencies with highly trained, seasoned investigators who, in many cases, specialize in specific types of crimes.
 For example, ATF agents primarily specialize in enforcing federal laws pertaining to guns, explosives, alcohol, and tobacco.
 Agents from the DEA focus exclusively on federal drug laws with 5,000 agents and an annual budget of more than $2 billion.